La Quinta, California

-La Quinta (Spanish for "the country villa") is a desert resort city in Riverside County, California, United States.
+La Quinta (Spanish for "the country estate") is a desert resort city in Riverside County, California, United States.
 Located between Indian Wells and Indio, it is one of the nine cities of the Coachella Valley.
 The population was 37,558 at the 2020 census, up from 37,467 at the 2010 census.

-Golf courses include La Quinta Resort and Club, a resort dating to 1926, where director Frank Capra wrote the screenplay for Lost Horizon, and SilverRock Golf Resort, a host golf courses for the annual Bob Hope Chrysler Classic PGA golf tournament.
+Golf courses include La Quinta Resort and Club, a resort dating to 1926, where director Frank Capra wrote the screenplay for Lost Horizon, and SilverRock Golf Resort, which hosts the annual Bob Hope Chrysler Classic PGA golf tournament.

 History

 The Cahuilla Indians were the first inhabitants of La Quinta.

 In 1926, Walter Morgan established the La Quinta Resort at the northern section of Marshall Cove as a type of secluded hideaway for Hollywood's celebrities and socialites.
 The Resort was the site for the Coachella Valley's first golf course, coinciding with the construction and pavement of State Route 111 in the 1930s.
 Further expansion of Washington Street in the 1950s and 1960s connected La Quinta with US Highways 60 and 99 (became Interstate 10 in the 1970s).

 As nearby desert cities grew to capacity, La Quinta's growth rose dramatically by the mid-1980s, which led to its incorporation as a city in Riverside County in 1982.
 In the 1980 census, La Quinta had 4,200 residents, then increased to 11,215 by 1990 in the city's early phases of residential area growth.
 It was predominantly a part-time community until around that time.